The Self-Love Skill No One Talks About: Keeping Promises to Yourself

 This is why so much self-love content feels comforting…yet ineffective.

-You can light the candle.
-Say the affirmation.
-Buy the planner.
 But if your actions don’t align with your intentions, your nervous system learns one quiet, powerful lesson:

 You’re not safe to believe in yet.